Professional live recording

 Live recordings of classical concerts, especially those made on consumer devices, often suffer from a distant, coloured sound, background and audience noise, narrow stereo image, and a lack of clarity, presence, depth and spaciousness.
 We can record your live concert to a sound quality comparable to that found on commercial recordings.
 Fees depend on location, concert duration and type of ensemble.

 Options range from a high-quality document of the concert to a multi-track recording that allows for additional clarity and presence, as well as balance adjustments – of course, this entails more microphones, but these will be placed as discreetly as possible while still capturing a good sound.
 We can also record rehearsals or a patch session and edit these into the live recording as required.
-We can also provide video footage of your concert (three static camera angles, synced and edited to the audio).
+We can also provide video footage of your concert (three static camera angles, synced and edited to the audio) – we also have professional videographers with whom we work frequently.

 Below are some examples of our live recording.